bajpangosh/How-To-Install-WordPress-with-LEMP-on-Ubuntu-16.04/ubuntu-18.04/README.md

 # How To Install WordPress with LEMP on Ubuntu 18.04

 This LEMP stack is that fastest way to start running WordPress on your server.
-Using Nginx, PHP 7.2, MariaDb.
+Using Nginx, PHP 7.2, Mariadb.
 Use only on Ubuntu-18.04.

 ## Features